Transliteration of Chinese: Manchu alphabet

 The Manchu alphabet was used to write Chinese in the Qing dynasty.

 Mongolian alphabet

 In Inner Mongolia the Mongolian alphabet is used to transliterate Chinese.

 Xiao'erjing

-Xiao'erjing is a system for transcribing Chinese using the Arabic alphabet.
+Xiao'erjing uses the Arabic alphabet to transliterate Chinese.
 It is used on occasion by many ethnic minorities who adhere to the Islamic faith in China (mostly the Hui, but also the Dongxiang, and the Salar), and formerly by their Dungan descendants in Central Asia.
-Soviet writing reforms forced the Dungan to replace Xiao'erjing with a Roman alphabet and later a Cyrillic alphabet, which they continue to use up until today.
+Soviet writing reforms forced the Dungan to replace xiao'erjing with a Roman alphabet and later a Cyrillic alphabet, which they continue to use up until today.

 Romanisation

-There have been many systems of romanisation throughout history.
-However, Hanyu Pinyin has become the international standard since 1982.
+There have been many Chinese romanisation systems throughout history.
+Recently, Hanyu Pinyin has become prominent since its introduction in 1982.
 Other well-known systems include Wade-Giles and Yale.